-In Deutsche Bank's Private & Commercial Clients (PCC) businesses, Deutsche Bank expects a similar year-on-year decline as in 2016 in net interest income driven by lower deposit products, which continue to suffer from the low interest rate environment throughout 2017.
-PCC's commission and fee income is anticipated to be higher in 2017 after it had been negatively impacted by a turbulent market environment with low client activity in 2016.
-Excluding specific items like the sale of VISA Europe in 2016, Deutsche Bank expects total revenues in the PCC businesses to remain essentially flat despite the negative impact from the continued low interest rate environment.
-In its Postbank business, Deutsche Bank also expects that net interest income will continue to be negatively impacted by the low interest rate environment.
-The impact of lower interest rates on its deposit revenues will be reduced by growth in loan revenues in line with its strategy to selectively expand its loan book.
-Deutsche Bank expects commission and fee income to be higher in 2017 in light of its strengthened advisory approach and the revised pricing model for accounts.
-Postbank's remaining income is expected to be on a significantly lower level compared to 2016 mainly due to reduced asset disposal activities and the negative impact of the termination of a legacy Trust Preferred Security in 2017.
-Excluding these specific items, Deutsche Bank expects Postbank's total revenues to remain essentially flat compared to 2016 levels despite the negative impact of the low interest rate environment.
-Wealth Management business is expected to have higher revenues in 2017.
-The impact of the lower revenue base after the sale of the Private Client Services (PCS) unit in 2016 is expected to be more than compensated by gains from workout activities in the Sal.
+In Deutsche Bank's PCC businesses, Deutsche Bank expects a similar decline in net interest income for the full year 2017 as occurred in 2016, driven by lower deposit revenues, which continue to suffer from the low interest rate environment.
+PCC's commission and fee income is anticipated to be slightly higher in 2017 after it had been negatively impacted by a turbulent market environment with low client activity in 2016.
+Excluding specific items like the sale of VISA Europe in 2016, Deutsche Bank expects total revenues in the PCC businesses to remain essentially flat.
+In Deutsche Bank's Postbank business, Deutsche Bank expects that the impact of lower interest rates on deposit revenues will be partially compensated by growth in loan revenues in line with Deutsche Bank's strategy to selectively expand its loan book.
+Overall, Postbank's net interest income is expected to be slightly lower than in 2016 while Deutsche Bank expects commission and fee income will be higher in 2017 in light of Deutsche Bank's strengthened advisory approach and the revised pricing model for accounts.
+Remaining income in Postbank is expected to be significantly lower compared to 2016 mainly due to reduced asset disposal activities and the negative impact of the termination of a legacy Trust Preferred Security in the second quarter of 2017.
+Excluding these specific items.
+Deutsche Bank expects Postbank's total revenues to remain essentially flat compared to 2016 levels despite the negative impact of the low interest rate environment.
+In Deutsche Bank's Wealth Management business, Deutsche Bank expects that the impact of the lower revenue base after the sale of the Private Client Services (PCS) unit in 2016 will be more than compensated by gains from workout activities in the Sal.
 Oppenheim franchise.
-Excluding these items, Deutsche Bank expects revenues to be slightly higher supported by growth in its key regions in Germany and Asia Pacific.
-Excluding specific items mentioned above, Deutsche Bank expects PCB's total net revenues to remain essentially flat despite the negative impact from the continued low interest rate environment based on similar effects combined with a specific release in Postbank in the second quarter 2017.
+Excluding these specific items, Deutsche Bank expects Wealth Management's total revenues to be slightly lower than in 2016.